Liam Kelly (footballer, born 1995): Reading

 In May 2016, Kelly signed a two-year contract with Reading.
 Following the appointment of Jaap Stam as Reading manager in June 2016, who favoured a possession-based style of play, Kelly began to establish himself as a regular first-team player.
 He made his debut for Reading on 23 August 2016 at home to Milton Keynes Dons in the EFL Cup, though was substituted off for George Evans in the 53rd minute after suffering a head injury.
 He made his full league debut on 22 October 2016 away to Rotherham United, though he was substituted off for tactical reasons after 29 minutes.
-Kelly did keep his place in the Reading starting line-up for the following match, a 2–0 EFL Cup defeat to Arsenal, but did not return to the starting line-up for a league match until 13 December, where he took the place of the injured Jordan Obita for a 2–0 defeat to Leeds United.
+Kelly did keep his place in the Reading starting line-up for the following match, a 2–0 EFL Cup defeat to Arsenal, but did not return to the starting line-up for a league match until 13 December, where he played in a 2–0 defeat to Leeds United.
 After starts in Reading's following two matches, and also a start in an abandoned match against Fulham, Kelly signed a new contract with Reading on 30 December 2016, valid until the summer of 2019.
-He scored his first goal for Reading in a 3–2 win against Bristol City on 2 January 2017; after coming on as a substitute with Reading 2–0 down, Kelly scored a low shot in the 72nd minute before also assisting Reading's equaliser 14 minutes later with a low cross.
+He scored his first goal for Reading in a 3–2 win against Bristol City on 2 January 2017; after coming on as a substitute with Reading 2–0 down, Kelly scored a low shot in the 72nd minute before also providing an assist for Reading's equaliser 14 minutes later.
 He was awarded Reading's Player of the Month award for January, with manager Stam having claimed Kelly's impact on the team was "like a new signing".
 He made 28 appearances in total across the regular Championship season as Reading finished 3rd and qualified for the play-offs.
-Kelly missed the first leg of Reading's play-off semi-final fixture against Fulham through illness but came on as a half-time substitute in the second leg as Reading won 2–1 to progress to the final against Huddersfield Town.
-With the 2017 EFL Championship play-off final goalless at the end of regular time, Kelly was introduced as a substitute in the first-half of extra time; the match finished 0–0, and despite Kelly scoring in the penalty shoot-out, Reading lost 4–3 on penalties.
+Though he missed the first leg of Reading's play-off semi-final against Fulham through illness, he came on as a half-time substitute in the second leg as Reading won 2–1 to progress to the final against Huddersfield Town.
+Kelly was introduced as an extra-time substitute in the 2017 EFL Championship play-off final after the match finished goalless in regular time.
+After extra time also finished 0–0, Reading lost 4–3 in a penalty shoot-out despite Kelly scoring his penalty.